fbpx

 Thai Massage

-This was probably the smartest thing we did all day.
-We walked past Original Traditional Thai Massage on O’Connell Street when we went out in the morning, and we both thought it sounded like the perfect way to stretch our tired bodies.
+This might’ve been the smartest decision we made all day.
+We’d walked past Original Traditional Thai Massage on O’Connell Street that morning, and both thought it sounded perfect for our tired bodies.

 Christmas Markets